EvictionLab/eviction-lab-website/content/eviction-tracking/memphis-tn.md

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
-Under normal circumstances, most evictions in Memphis are filed in neighborhoods that are majority-Black.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2016–2019.<sup>1</sup>